 In situations when source code is unavailable, you can step into and debug the disassembled code in the dedicated view.

-When debugging your code, use the Force Step Into ⌥⇧F7 command instead of Step Into F7.
-Step Into behaves as Step Over for functions with no source code.
+When debugging your code, use the Force Step Into Alt+Shift+F7 command instead of Step Into F7.
+Step Into acts like Step Over for functions with no source code.

 To investigate your code in the disassembly view, use regular stepping actions.
 Note that Run to Cursor, Evaluate Expression, and breakpoints-related actions are not supported.

 You can find a desired function by its name or address using the Go to search string.
 Note that currently the search by name does not work for member functions.

 Syntax highlighting is available for AT&T assembly code.

 By default, the .s and .asm files are recognized as assembly code files, but you can configure other types: